 How to Care for Dwarf Bottlebrush

-Whether you’ve recently planted a bottlebrush or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.
+Whether you’ve recently planted a dwarf bottlebrush or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.

 How to Water New Plants

-Once you’ve got your bottlebrush in the ground, watering is your most immediate concern.
+Once you’ve got your dwarf bottlebrush in the ground, watering is your most immediate concern.
 Here is the recommended watering schedule for new shrubs planted in the spring or fall.

 Weeks 1 & 2 | Every 3 – 4 days |